PauWolfie/Lisp/README.md

 # Basic Lisp usage
-This file contains simple examples of different basic syntax operations in lisp
+This file contains simple examples of different basic syntax operations in lisp.

 ## Code execution
 To run this code you need to install any Lisp interpreter (I used SBCL in windows).